CTSIatUCSF/plumage/README.md

 Plumage is an application written in Perl 5.12, and tested on Linux and MacOS.
-It extracts data from an instance of eagle-i (or data marked up with the eagle-i ontology), and generates a new web site -- static HTML, JavaScript, and images that can be deployed on any server.
+It extracts data from an instance of eagle-i (or data marked up with the eagle-i ontology), and generates a new web site: a bundle of static HTML, JavaScript, and images that can be deployed on any server.

-The software is bundled with a standard set of web templates created with Template Toolkit incorporating cores discoverability best practices originally implemented at UCSF.
+The software is bundled with a standard set of modern HTML5 web templates created with Template Toolkit, and incorporating cores discoverability best practices originally implemented at UCSF.
 Generated website can be easily customized in two ways:

 * Basic changes (e.g. to the name of the generated website) can be made in the plumage.conf configuration file.